yashumayank/unreleased/orthoMCL_Molev/README.md

 ```

 ### Performance and scalability
-Clusters homology results from roughly 100 bacterial species consumes 52GB of RAM and takes 1hr45min on single processor (2.4 GHz).
+Clusters homology results from roughly 100 bacterial species in less than 2 hours on a single 2.4 GHz processor and consuming 52GB of RAM .